sg2295/Three.js-Visualizer/README.txt

   Recreating many of the existing Three.js controls, including orbit camera controls, using only low-level functions and resources
-  Using appropriate mathematical operations to manipulate 3D objects Testing and documenting a graphics interaction system Develop code capable of interacting with JavaScript events (key precces, mouse clicks/position etc.)
+  Using appropriate mathematical operations to manipulate 3D objects Testing and documenting a graphics interaction system Develop code capable of interacting with JavaScript events (key presses, mouse clicks/position etc.)

 Demo:
   You can view the final outcome of the project here: http://gavriilidis.me/Three.js-Visualizer/Index.html